realvz/Ideal_life/README.md

 - Buy the best mattress and pillow you can afford.
 Doctors recommend 7-8 hours of sleep every night.
 That’s 33% of your life!
 - Don’t put your bed and TV in the same room.
 If you only have one room then, consider eliminating the TV.
 - Get blackout curtains.
 - Try a white noise machine for better sleep.
+You can also use an old radio or your phone.
+	- On MacOS, you can use `play` to generate white noise.
+I use this in combination with Alfred.
+		- `/opt/homebrew/bin/play -n synth 180:00 whitenoise`
 - Chamomile tea and Valerian root help improve sleep.
 - Maintain a strict sleep schedule.
 - Read [Why We Sleep by Matthew Walker, PhD](https://www.amazon.com/Why-We-Sleep-Unlocking-Dreams/dp/1501144316)